 In the previous section, we drew upon existing evidence to argue that it is at least theoretically feasible for some perpetrators to show post-traumatic growth.
 In this section, we evaluate some of the problems with existing theories of post-traumatic growth.
-Although these they apply to the concept of post-traumatic growth more generally,45 they are exacerbated when we consider the potential application of the concept to perpetrators of genocide.
-The first issue that requires careful consideration is whether both the existing definition can be applied to this population.
-If we take the dominant model of post-traumatic growth46 as an illustrative example, is it reasonable to expect an increase in the domains of relationships, personal strength, spirituality, appreciation of life and exploration of new possibilities among this population?
-These domains were originally developed through clinical interviews with U.S. civilians who had suffered spousal loss, physical disabilities and other such life crises, all of which are markedly different from having been a perpetrator of violence.
-It does not hold that all these domains would necessarily transfer; for example, would an imprisoned perpetrator have any opportunity
+Although these concerns apply to the concept of post-traumatic growth more generally,43 they are exacerbated when we consider the potential application of the concept to perpetrators of genocide.
+The first issue that requires careful consideration is whether the existing definition can be applied to this population.
+If we take Richard G. Tedeschi and Lawrence G. Calhoun's dominant model of post-traumatic growth as an illustrative example,44 is it reasonable to expect an increase in the domains of relationships, personal strength, spirituality, appreciation of life and exploration of new possibilities among this population?
+These domains were originally developed through clinical interviews with USA civilians who had suffered spousal loss, physical disabilities and other such life crises, all of which are markedly different from having been a perpetrator of violence.
+It does not hold that all these domains would necessarily transfer, for example, would an imprisoned perpetrator have any opportunity to explore new possibilities for his life or to report that killing people had made him better able to handle subsequent challenges?
+There has also been some debate about whether the spirituality domain should be seen as an expression of post-traumatic growth at all because it could be more representative of a coping mechanism.45 For perpetrators, religion could provide a means of coping with the harm they inflicted on others, especially among those whose religious beliefs allow for atonement from sin.